xavierdmello/Surge/README.md

 -- urgent:
 - check rounding math, look into rounding down
-- fix gelato rebalancing threshold error (only triggers at 12.5% when set to 10%)

 #### Notes:
 - bad debt is caused when debt > stakedValueInAsset (i.e cost to borrow > staking rewards for too long)